-The prior solution was obtained by time stepping the nonlinear shallow-water equations (1-2).
-Boundary conditions are no-flow across (and partial-slip along) the coast, and specification of elevations on (and free-slip along) any open boundaries.
-Note that nonlinear terms in (1-2) are relatively unimportant for global scale modeling of the major tidal constituents, and thus have been completely omitted in many past applications of OTIS.
+The previous solution was obtained by time stepping the nonlinear shallow-water of Eqs.
+1 and 2.
+Boundary conditions are no-flow across (and partial-slip along) the coast and specification of elevations on (and free-slip along) any open boundaries.
+Note that nonlinear terms in Eqs.
+1 and 2 are relatively unimportant for global scale modeling of the major tidal constituents, thus, were completely omitted in many past applications of OTIS.
 The nonlinear terms are of course critical to generation of the overtide M_4 considered here, especially the term in the continuity equation (Parker 1991).

-To model nonlinear constituents on the European shelf domain of Fig. 3, the model was forced by the modified tide generating potential $\bar{\eta}$ for the four largest semidiurnal constituents (M2, S2, N2, K2), and the two largest diurnal constituents (K_1, O_1) .
-The explicit time-stepping shallow-water equation solver was run for 46 days, with harmonic analysis for all constituents of interest, including nonlinear constituents M4, MS4 and MN4 over the final 23 days of the run.
-Here we consider only results for M4.
-For the six linear constituents elevations on the open boundary were taken from a global data-assimilating tidal model (TPXO7.0, a more recent version of the global solution described in Egbert and Erofeeva 2002).
-For the nonlinear tides boundary elevations were taken from a 0.5° global time-stepping solution, essentially the prior model for TPXO.7.
-Note that self-attraction and loading forces for the nonlinear tides are essentially negligible, since these forces decay rapidly at high wavenumbers; they are therefore neglected in the dynamical model
+To model nonlinear constituents on the European Shelf domain of Fig. 3, the model was forced by the modified tide generating potential $\bar{\eta}$ for the four largest semidiurnal constituents (M_2, S_2, N_2, K_2) and the two largest diurnal constituents (K_1 and O_1).
+The explicit time-stepping shallow-water equation solver was run for 46 days with harmonic analysis for all constituents of interest, including nonlinear constituents M4, MS4, and MN4 over the final 23 days of the run.
+Here we consider only results for M_4 .
+For the six linear constituents, elevations on the open boundary were taken from a global data-assimilating tidal model (TPXO7.0, a more recent version of the global solution described in Egbert and Erofeeva 2002).
+For the nonlinear tides, boundary elevations were taken from a 0.5° global time-stepping solution, essentially the previous model for TPXO.7.
+Note that self-attraction and loading forces for the nonlinear tides are essentially negligible because these forces decay rapidly at high wave numbers; they are therefore neglected in the dynamical model.

-Prior solution elevations for M4 are shown in Fig. 4b.
-For comparison the FES2004 global M4 solution (Lyard et al., this issue) is shown in Fig. 4a for the same area.
+Prior solution elevations for M_4 are shown in Fig. 4b.
+For comparison, the global finite element solution (FES) 2004 M_4 (Lyard et al., this issue) is shown in Fig. 4a for the same area.
 The two models have many similarities.
-Both show the two English Channel amphidromes, as originally deduced by Chabert d'Hières and Le Provost (1970) and seen in Fig. 1.
-But there are also significant differences-for example, in the Irish Sea and around Scotland.
-(Jones and Davies (1996) give amplitudes slightly exceeding 15 cm along the eastern shore of the Irish Sea, which agrees somewhat more closely with our prior.)
-Root mean square (RMS) misfits to tide gauges, broken down into the geographic groupings defined in Fig. 3, are given for both our prior model and for FES2004 in Table 3.
+Both show the two English Channel amphidromes as originally deduced by Chabert d'Hières and Le Provost (1970) and seen in Fig. 1.
+But there are also significant differences, for example, in the Irish Sea and around Scotland.
+Jones and Davies (1996) give amplitudes slightly exceeding 15 cm along the eastern shore of the Irish Sea, which agrees somewhat more closely with our prior.
+Root mean square (RMS) misfits to tide gauges, broken down into the geographic groupings defined in Fig. 3 are given for both our prior model and for FES2004 in Table 3.